Daniel Fila: Slavia Prague

 Fila impressed with Mladá Boleslav, and on 10 February 2022, Fila was transferred to Slavia Prague, signing on a four-and-a-half-year deal.

 loan to Teplice

 During September 2022, Fila joined Teplice on a loan deal until end of the season.

 Venezia

-On 3 February 2025, Fila signed a contract with Italian Serie A club Venezia until June 2029.
+On 3 February 2025, Fila signed a contract with Serie A club Venezia until June 2029.

+Loans to Empoli and Avellino

+On 30 January 2026, Fila joined Empoli on a loan deal until end of the season.

+On 21 July 2026, Fila moved on a new loan to Avellino.

 International career

 Rowe took part in the 2025 UEFA European Under-21 Championship, scoring a header from a Václav Sejk cross in the Czech Republic's first match of the tournament, a 3–1 loss against England.
 In the 2–0 win against Slovenia, Fila opened the scoring at the start of the second half, for his second goal of the competition.